7 Kids Easter Activities that Tell the Resurrection Story

 🥚 Resurrection Eggs

 Resurrection Eggs help kids walk through the Easter story step by step.
-Each egg holds a tiny object that represents a part of the story—from Palm Sunday to the empty tomb.How to: • Fill each egg with a symbol and a verse.• Open one each day leading up to Easter, or all at once to tell the full story.Suggested items to place in the eggs: • 1st egg: Donkey: Matthew 21: 1-9• 2nd egg: Palm Branch: Matthew 21:9• 3rd egg: Coins: Matthew 26: 14-15• 4th egg: Bread: Matthew 26: 26• 5th egg: Praying Hands: Mark 14: 32-42• 6th egg: Leather Strip: Mark 15:15• 7th egg: Thorn: Matthew 27:29• 8th egg: Cross: John 19:17-18• 9th egg: Sponge: Matthew 27:48• 10th egg: Linen: Matthew 27:57-61• 11th egg: Stone: Matthew 28:1-2• 12th egg: An Empty Egg: Matthew 28:5-8Talk about it: These everyday objects help us remember that the Easter story is real—and it changed everything.What you'll need:
+Each egg holds a tiny object that represents a part of the story—from Palm Sunday to the empty tomb.Instructions: • Fill each egg with a symbol and a bible verse, printed out or written on a slip of paper.• Open one egg each day leading up to Easter, or all at once to tell the full story.Suggested items to place in the eggs: • 1st egg: Donkey: Matthew 21: 1-9• 2nd egg: Palm Branch: Matthew 21:9• 3rd egg: Coins: Matthew 26: 14-15• 4th egg: Bread: Matthew 26: 26• 5th egg: Praying Hands: Mark 14: 32-42• 6th egg: Leather Strip: Mark 15:15• 7th egg: Thorn: Matthew 27:29• 8th egg: Cross: John 19:17-18• 9th egg: Sponge: Matthew 27:48• 10th egg: Linen: Matthew 27:57-61• 11th egg: Stone: Matthew 28:1-2• 12th egg: An Empty Egg: Matthew 28:5-8Talk about it: These everyday objects help us remember that the Easter story is real—and it changed everything.What you'll need:

 - ✔️12 plastic eggs